eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 Another prerequisite for effective User approval is that the Wallet Unit allows the selective disclosure of attributes.
-Selective disclosure implies mainly two thing.
+Selective disclosure implies mainly two things.
 First, it enables a Relying Party to specify which of the attributes in an attestation it wishes to receive (and which ones not).
 A Relying Party may have different purposes for the requested attributes.
 For example, an online liquor shop may need an age attestation to comply with its legal obligations,